-The TFP401/401A offers several system power-management features.
+Power Management: The TFP401A-Q1 device offers several system power-management features.

-The output driver power down (PDO = low) is an intermediate mode which offers several uses.
-During this mode, all output drivers except SCDT and CTL1 are driven to a high-impedance state while the rest of the device circuitry remains active.
+The output-driver power down (PDO = low) is an intermediate mode which offers several uses.
+During this mode, all output drivers except SCDT and CTL1 go into a high-impedance state while the rest of the device circuitry remains active.

-The TFP401/401A power down ( $\overline{PD}$ = low) is a complete power down in that it powers down the digital core, the analog circuitry, and output drivers.
-All output drivers are placed into a Hi-Z state.
-All inputs are disabled except for the $\overline{PD}$ input.
-The TFP401/401A does not respond to any digital or analog inputs until $\overline{PD}$ is pulled high.
+Power down (\overline{PD} = low) of the TFP401A-Q1 device is a complete power down in that it powers down the digital core, the analog circuitry, and output drivers.
+All output drivers go into a Hi-Z state.
+Of all the inputs, only \overline{PD} remains active.
+The TFP401A-Q1 device does not respond to any digital or analog inputs until \overline{PD} is pulled high.

-Both $\overline{PDO}$ and $\overline{PD}$ have internal pullups, so if left unconnected they default the TFP401/401A to normal operating modes.
+Both \overline{PDO} and \overline{PD} have internal pullups, so if left unconnected they default the TFP401A-Q1 device to normal operating modes.